Substance Use

 If you think a sober living home could be valuable to you in your recovery journey, you’ll likely need to complete some other steps first, like:

 • Going through the detox process, which is the first step in recovery.
 The detox process is best handled by an inpatient treatment facility that can provide 24/7 care, be it a hospital or residential facility.
+(3

 • Working with a recovery specialist to develop a treatment plan.
 This may include services like group therapy, skills training, and other support to get you on the path to sobriety.

-• Demonstrating that you can effectively cope with cravings and any lingering symptoms of withdrawal, which is an important requirement before moving beyond any sort of inpatient care
+• Demonstrating that you can effectively cope with cravings and any lingering symptoms of withdrawal, which is an important requirement before moving beyond any sort of inpatient care.

 The length of your initial recovery program can vary from weeks to months depending on the type of addiction, complications during the detox process, and co-occurring disorders that may need to be diagnosed or managed.
-During your treatment program, you can speak with a healthcare provider about referrals that might be necessary to obtain additional support, like enrollment in a sober living home.
+(4)

-It’s worth noting that moving into a recovery residence is not required during addiction treatment, but it may be recommended.
 There is no minimum or maximum amount of time you must stay in a sober living home.
 Like treatment, your plan should be customized to your lifestyle and goals.

 How Much Does a Recovery Residence Cost?